 The second trimester is usually the sweet spot of pregnancy, where most women feel great.
-But, don't let this fool you...this is a significant time for nutrient absorption and storage.
+But don't let this fool you...this is a critical time for nutrient absorption and storage.
 At this point the placenta is well established and the mother's diet is the significant source of nutrients needed for fetal development and growth.
 The mother's body is also making significant changes at this point.
 Her blood volume needs to double in the next couple of months to accommodate the increased nutritional demands of the fetus.
-The amniotic fluids levels are a rich concoction of electrolytes, antioxidants, proteins and other compounds that must be filtered and replenished multiple times per day.
-This is a time of anabolic nutrient absorption and storage that will quickly change in the 3rd trimester.
-Key nutrients to consider in a prenatal vitamin are: Beta Carotene & Retinol/Vitamin A, Vitamin D, Vitamin E, Vitamin C, B Vitamins, Iron, Iodine, Zinc, Magnesium, Potassium, Calcium, Choline, DHA
+The amniotic fluids levels are a rich concoction of electrolytes, antioxidants, proteins, and other compounds that must be filtered and replenished multiple times per day.
+This is a time of anabolic nutrient absorption and storage that will quickly change in the third trimester.
+Key nutrients to consider in a prenatal vitamin are Beta Carotene & Retinol/Vitamin A, Vitamin D, Vitamin E, Vitamin C, B Vitamins, Iron, Iodine, Zinc, Magnesium, Potassium, Calcium, Choline, DHA

-The 3rd trimester is a dramatic shift in maternal metabolism and maternal nutrition needs.
-Less nutritional focus is on fetal development and more on maternal health, function and preparation for childbirth.
+The third trimester is a dramatic shift in maternal metabolism and maternal nutrition needs.
+Less nutritional focus is on fetal development and more on maternal health, function, and preparation for childbirth.
 The same prenatal that was used in conception and the first trimester isn't the best for preparing for childbirth.
 Beginning around week 30-34 the mother's body begins to change to a more catabolic state.
-Any nutritional deficiencies that were present before this time are typically very hard to recover from, as the mother's nutritional absorption is lower.
-During this phase the fetus must accumulate large stores of nutrients prior to birth, and the mother is responsible for providing these in large quantities.
-The mother's body is also producing increasingly large amounts of hormones, neurotransmitters, and other compounds that will be necessary for childbirth to occur.
-Key nutrients to consider in a prenatal vitamin are: Retinol/Vitamin A, Vitamin D, Vitamin K, Vitamin E, Vitamin C, B Vitamins, Iron, Iodine, Magnesium, Potassium, DHA
+Any nutritional deficiencies that were present before this time are typically extremely hard to recover from, as the mother's nutritional absorption is lower.
+During this phase, the fetus must accumulate large stores of nutrients prior to birth, and the mother is responsible for providing these in large quantities.
+The mother's body is also producing increasing amounts of hormones, neurotransmitters, and other compounds that will be necessary for childbirth to occur.
+Key nutrients to consider in a prenatal vitamin are Retinol/Vitamin A, Vitamin D, Vitamin K, Vitamin E, Vitamin C, B Vitamins, Iron, Iodine, Magnesium, Potassium, DHA